movementkitchen/website/src/pages/index.md

   name: Solene Fabios
   avatar: /images/Solene.jpg
 ---
-Movement Kitchen offers evidence-based precision training for women that bridges physiotherapy and strength and conditioning -addressing women's musculoskeletal, pelvic, and hormonal needs during different life stages (such as pregnancy, postpartum, perimenopause, and menopause).
+Movement Kitchen offers evidence-based precision training for women that bridges physiotherapy and strength and conditioning - addressing women's musculoskeletal, pelvic, and hormonal needs during different life stages (such as pregnancy, postpartum, perimenopause and menopause).

-You might feel that conventional exercise isnot serving you well – you keep getting injured at the gym or hurt for daysafter training.
-Or maybe you live with a chronic health condition likeendometriosis, pelvic organ prolapse or back pain and want to find a way toexercise and get stronger without aggravating symptoms.
+You might feel that conventional exercise is not serving you well – you keep getting injured at the gym or hurt for days after training.
+Or maybe you live with a chronic health condition like endometriosis, pelvic organ prolapse or back pain and want to find a way to exercise and get stronger without aggravating symptoms.

-Maybe you are an expectant mum unsure how to adapt your training as your pregnancy progresses or a postpartummum who wants to reclaim a strong body after having a baby and return toexercise or competitive sports.
+Maybe you are an expectant mum unsure how to adapt your training as your pregnancy progresses or a postpartum mum who wants to reclaim a strong body after having a baby and return to exercise or competitive sports.
 Or maybe you had a baby years ago, but your core and the pelvic floor never fully recovered.

-You might be going through perimenopause and want to build training to help you gain muscle, increase energylevels and feel your best through the menopausal transition.
-Or maybe you arepost-menopausal, looking to build strength, improve pelvic health, build strongbones and stay active for decades to come.
+You might be going through perimenopause and want to build training to help you gain muscle, increase energy levels and feel your best through the menopausal transition.
+Or maybe you are post-menopausal, looking to build strength, improve pelvic health, build strong bones and stay active for decades to come.

-Working together, we will create an actionplan with weekly milestones to help you reach your health and fitness goals –from rehab to performance.
+Working together, we will create an action plan with weekly milestones to help you reach your health and fitness goals –from rehab to performance.

 Book your introductory session[here](https://calendly.com/movementkitchen/initial-assessment).